dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 Following are the most useful properties of a ScrollBar control:

-» Value: The control’s current value.
+» Value: The control's current value.

-» Min: The control’s minimum value.
+» Min: The control's minimum value.

-» Max: The control’s maximum value.
+» Max: The control's maximum value.

-» ControlSource: The worksheet cell that displays the control’s value.
+» ControlSource: The worksheet cell that displays the control's value.

-» SmallChange: The amount that the control’s value is changed by a click.
+» SmallChange: The amount that the control's value is changed by a click.

-» LargeChange: The amount that the control’s value is changed by clicking
+» LargeChange: The amount that the control's value is changed by clicking

 either side of the button.